Renewed threat to Sunshine Technical School buildings

 In 1938, a new building for girls was unveiled at 111 Derby Road, marking the transformation of Sunshine Technical into a co-educational institution.
 Three years later, in 1941, a new boys’ wing was constructed at 129 Derby Road.
 Both structures were meticulously designed by Percy Everett, the esteemed Chief Architect of the Public Works Department renowned for his Modernist/Art Deco creations, which include schools, hospitals, courthouses, office buildings, and technical colleges.
 Many of Everett’s works are proudly listed on the Historical Buildings Register.

-At the end of 1991, a significant restructuring of schools in the district took place, resulting in the amalgamation of six schools to establish Sunshine College.
-This configuration remained in place until 2020, when the Derby Road buildings were shuttered.
+A major restructure of schools in the district occurred at the end of 1991, when six schools were amalgamated to form Sunshine College.
+This arrangement lasted until 2020, when the buildings on Derby Road were closed.

-In August 2021, a notice was posted announcing the Department of Education’s call for tenders for the demolition of the buildings.
-While the Department is exempt from planning and heritage laws, it is expected to engage with the community.
-However, given the historical and architectural significance of Sunshine College, the proposal faced substantial opposition from the Royal Historical Society of Victoria, the Sunshine and District Historical Society, The National Trust, Brimbank City Council, and various community groups.
+In August 2021 a notice appeared that the Department of Education was calling for tenders for the demolition of the buildings.
+The Department is exempt from planning and heritage laws but is expected to consult with the community but given the historical and architectural merit of Sunshine College, the proposal met with considerable opposition, including from the Royal Historical Society of Victoria, the Sunshine and District Historical Society, The National Trust, Brimbank City Council, and community groups.
+As part of the challenge to the proposed demolition, Dr John Pardy, President of Sunshine Historical Society, rapidly produced a study of the school’s history to support a nomination to the Victorian Heritage Register.
+The broad based opposition and the strong case for preservation fortunately proved successful: Education Minister James Merlino announced in October 2021 that the buildings would be ‘retained for future educational use’.